SeisComP/seiscomp/doc/base/overview.rst

 For publicly-available seismic stations these are typically supplied by external servers such as :ref:`seedlink` or :cite:t:`caps` servers.
-For example, the :cite:t:`geofon` seismic network makes data available at port 18000 at geofon.gfz-potsdam.de which you may query and test using :ref:`slinktool`.
+For example, the :cite:t:`geofon` seismic network makes data available at port *18000* at *geofon.gfz.de* which you may query and test using :ref:`slinktool`.

 If you operate your own seismic network, you may collect data directly from your station's digitizer using one of the many plugins included with